MateusMarinheiro/nix-env-tutorial/nix-shell-tutorial/step2/text.md

   <li>NixOS configurations</li>
   <li>Nix templates</li>
 </ul>
-The **outputs** are defined as a function that takes each input from the inputs sections as the arguments.
+The <strong>outputs</strong> are defined as a function that takes each input from the inputs sections as the arguments.
 </details>